amirmirhosseini/Signals-and-Mathematical-Modeling/Engineering-Mathematics/README.md

-# Nyquist-Shannon Sampling Theorem & Biomedical Applications
+# Nyquist-Shannon Sampling Theorem & Biomedical Applications - Winter 2024

 This folder contains the core research documentation, analytical models, and presentation details regarding the **Nyquist-Shannon Sampling Theorem** and its critical role in advanced medical imaging systems.